-14. Guests
+13. Guests

-Thomas Jefferson University Students are responsible for the guests they invite, bring, or host on campus.
-The behavior of guests on campus will always be attributed to their University host.
+Students are responsible for the guests they invite, bring, or host on campus.
+The behavior of guests on campus will be attributed to their University host.

-Guests are required to provide an acceptable form of photo identification (government issued identification or university/college/school ID) when requested by a University official.
+Guests are required to provide an acceptable form of photo identification (government issued identification or university/college/school ID) when requested by a university official.

-Additional policies concerning guests in residential facilities can be found in the Residential Life Policies.
+Additional policies concerning guests in residential facilities can be found in the Residential Facilities Policies.

-15. Hazing Policy
+14. Hazing Policy

-The purpose of the Hazing Policy is to protect the safety and rights of all University students who choose to join or associate with a sorority, fraternity, varsity sport, club or other University affiliated organization as defined under Pennsylvania's Anti-Hazing Law.
+The purpose of the Hazing Policy is to protect the safety and rights of all University students who choose to join or associate with a sorority, fraternity, varsity sport, club or other University affiliated organization as defined by federal and state law.